tonglil/bsonify/readme.md

 Formats the JSON objects in a stream or file.

-Typical usage is to tail a logfile where we want to highlight and format any JSON content.
+Typical usage is to tail a logfile in which we want to highlight and format any JSON content.

 Properties:

-* Detects and tries to pretty-print all JSON fragments in the input
+* Detects and tries to format all JSON fragments in the input, just echoes it if JSON is malformed
-* Swallows everything, it just copies the non-JSON parts
+* Uses indentation and colors
-* Uses colors for Bash shell (and cygwin)
+* Coloring for Bash shell (and cygwin)
-* Requires Java 5+
+* Java 5 application
-* Uses [Jackson parser](http://jackson.codehaus.org/) which is included in the executable
+* Uses Jackson parser which is included in the jar
 * Builds with maven3

 **Example**